cbrun/cbrun.github.io/sysml-v2/index.md

   thumb: blog/2026/sysml-v2/sysml-v2-language.webp
 ---

-SysML v2 is not a cosmetic update to SysML v1.
+The [SysML v2 standard](https://www.omg.org/sysml/sysmlv2/) is not a cosmetic update to SysML v1.
 It is a redesign of the language around a more precise semantic foundation, standard textual and graphical notations, reusable libraries, and a standard API for accessing models.

 The practical change is larger than a new set of diagrams.
 SysML v2 makes the system model easier to treat as engineering data: something people can navigate through different views, tools can query and transform, and other services can connect to through a shared interface.

-The [OMG published SysML 2.0 as a formal specification in September 2025](https://www.omg.org/spec/SysML/2.0), together with [KerML 1.0](https://www.omg.org/spec/KerML/1.0) and the [Systems Modeling API and Services 1.0](https://www.omg.org/spec/SystemsModelingAPI/1.0).
+The [OMG published SysML 2.0 as a formal specification in September 2025](https://www.omg.org/spec/SysML/2.0/About-SysML), together with [KerML 1.0](https://www.omg.org/spec/KerML/1.0/About-KerML) and the [Systems Modeling API and Services 1.0](https://www.omg.org/spec/SystemsModelingAPI/1.0/About-SystemsModelingAPI).
 The standard is ready to read and implement.
 The surrounding tools and industrial practices, however, are still maturing.
 That distinction matters when planning an adoption.

 <figure>
     <a href="{{ site.url }}/images/blog/2026/sysml-v2/sysml-v2-language.webp">